edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 ## The recipe

-To begin, let's create a simple login form:
+To begin, let's create a simple login form utilizing the validation attributes which sets the basic validation experience:

 ```tsx
 import { Form } from '@remix-run/react';